Skip to main content

 3. CoinGecko pool chart: GeckoTerminal

-Current JuiceboxDAO Parameters
+Current JBX Parameters

-$JBX is JuiceboxDAO's project token.
-This means its issuance, cash out, and distribution are all subject to the JuiceboxDAO project's parameters.
+JBX runs as a Juicebox project itself.
+This means its issuance, cash out, and distribution are all subject to the project's parameters.
 As of JBP 484, the project has the following rules:

 ParameterWhat it Means

-$JBX Issuance Rate: 0 JBX/ETHFor every ETH paid into the project, 0 JBX are issued.
+JBX Issuance Rate: 0 JBX/ETHFor every ETH paid into the project, 0 JBX are issued.

-Redemption Rate: 70%JBX can be cashed out along a 70% bonding curve.2
+Cash Out Tax Rate: 70%JBX can be cashed out along a 70% bonding curve.2

 You can see the current JBX distribution in the chart below (or on Dune).